astrolabsoftware/astrolabsoftware.github.io/about.md

 ## Acknowledgment

-* Thanks to Bruno Mazoyer for the logo and illustration (LAL Orsay 2018)!
+* Credits for the logo and illustration: Bruno Mazoyer (LAL Orsay 2018).
+Thanks!

 ## Support